-A number of studies have showed an association between decreased salt intake and lower blood pressure and the UK Kidney Association feel that the emphasis should be on reducing dietary salt intake for everyone (to the current target of 6g/day and 3g/day by 2025).
+A number of studies have showed an association between decreased salt intake and lower blood pressure and the UK Kidney Association feel that the emphasis should be on reducing dietary salt intake for everyone <6g/day.
 The terminology 'salt' rather than 'sodium' would be preferable as this is recommended for food labelling and is more easily understood by the public.